-On June 1, 2018, the Company entered into a collaboration and license agreement (the CStone agreement) with CStone pursuant to which the Company granted CStone exclusive rights to develop and commercialize the Company's drug candidates avapritinib, pralsetinib and fisogatinib, including back-up forms and certain other forms thereof, in Mainland China, Hong Kong, Macau and Taiwan (each, a CStone region and collectively, the CStone territory), either as a monotherapy or as part of a combination therapy.
+On June 1, 2018, the Company entered into a collaboration and license agreement (the CStone agreement) with CStone Pharmaceuticals (CStone) pursuant to which the Company granted CStone exclusive rights to develop and commercialize the Company's drug candidates avapritinib, pralsetinib and fisogatinib, including back-up forms and certain other forms thereof, in Mainland China, Hong Kong, Macau and Taiwan (each, a CStone region and collectively, the CStone territory), either as a monotherapy or as part of a combination therapy.

-The Company received an upfront cash payment of \$40.0 million, and subject to the terms of the CStone agreement, is eligible to receive up to approximately \$346.0 million in milestone payments, including \$118.5 million related to development and regulatory milestones and \$227.5 million related to sales-based milestones.
+The Company received an upfront cash payment of \$40.0 million, and through March 31, 2021, the Company has achieved \$23.0 million in milestones under this collaboration.
+Subject to the terms of the CStone agreement, in addition to the upfront payments received and milestones achieved through March 31, 2021, the Company will be eligible to receive up to approximately \$323.0 million in additional milestone payments, including \$95.5 million related to development and regulatory milestones and \$227.5 million related to sales-based milestones.
 In addition, CStone will be obligated to pay the Company tiered percentage royalties on a licensed product-by-licensed product basis ranging from the mid-teens to low twenties on annual net sales of each licensed product in the CStone territory, subject to adjustment in specified circumstances.
 CStone will be responsible for costs related to the development of the licensed products in the CStone territory, other than specified costs related to the development of fisogatinib as a combination therapy in the CStone territory that will be shared by the Company and CStone.